Sedimark/Crossformer/README.md

 ## What is it?

-crossformer is a python package for multivariate time series data forecasting.
+Crossformer is a python package for multivariate time series data forecasting.
 The original idea is from the paper [Crossformer: A Transformer Model for Multivariate Time Series Forecasting](https://openreview.net/forum?id=vSVLM2j9eie).
 The package is designed to be easy to use and modular, so you can easily extend it to suit your needs.
 The package is implemented with the [lightning framework](https://pytorch-lightning.readthedocs.io/en/stable/) to reduce the boilerplate code.

+Furthermore, this work has been integrated into the [SEDIMARK](https://sedimark.eu/) project to provide edge AI capabilities for secure and decentralized data marketplaces.
+First, this work can work inside the [Mage](https://github.com/Sedimark/mage) as a data manipulation feature.
+Second, this work can be extended to federated learning scenarios with [Shamrock](https://github.com/Sedimark/shamrock).
+Third, this work can also work outside the SEDIMARK project as a standalone package for time series forecasting and corporate with [InteroperabilityEnabler](https://github.com/Sedimark/InteroperabilityEnabler) to provide a complete solution.

 ## Key Features